lamdbui/udacity-build-it-bigger/README.md

 ###JokeFactory
 * Java library that randomly returns a joke from a set list of jokes
+* This is able to be run locally or deployed to a Google Cloud Endpoint, but needs reconfigured code to be enabled in JokeFactoryTask.java

 ###JokeDisplay
 * Android library housing an Activity that is passed a joke via an Intent and displays the joke